jeaye/jeayeson/README.md

 ```

 ### Installation
+The `./configure` script must be used at least once to automagically generate `jeayeson/config.hpp` (see [Customization](https://github.com/jeaye/jeayeson#customization)).
 Since JeayeSON is a header-only library, simply copy over the contents of `include` to your project, or, better yet, add JeayeSON as a submodule and introduce `jeayeson/include` to your header search paths.

-Full installation can also be achieved by using `./configure && make install`.
-See the `configure` script for prefix options.
+A full installation can also be achieved by using `./configure && make install`.
+See the `./configure` script for prefix options.

 Customization
 ---